-Changes Made to the Programme
+Changes Made to the Programme after Accreditation

-It is a condition of accreditation that the education provider must notify the IBMS Education Office of any proposed changes that are related to the criteria for accreditation described in this document and would be different from the programme at the time the current period of accreditation was conferred.
-For example, changes that might affect the delivery and outcomes of the programme, course title, new pathway, different assessment types, overall aims or changes to academic teaching staff.
-A clear rationale for the changes must be provided.
-Proposed changes must ensure the programme continues to meet IBMS accreditation criteria and be approved by the Institute following submission of relevant documentation.
+It is a condition of accreditation that the education provider must notify the IBMS Education Office of any proposed programme changes that are related to the criteria for accreditation described in this document.
+For example, changes that might affect the delivery and learning outcomes of the programme, course title, new pathway, different assessment types, overall aims or changes to academic teaching staff.
+A clear rationale for the changes must be provided on the change notification form.
+Proposed changes must ensure the programme continues to meet IBMS accreditation criteria and be approved by the Institute following submission of relevant supporting documentation.